CoopHive/markdown-converter/README.md

    }
    ```

-   - **`metadata.json`:** A JSON file containing metadata for your papers.
-Each line in the file should be a JSON object representing a single paper.
+   - **metadata.json:** A JSON file containing metadata for your papers.
+A sample file has been created, containing the metadata of large volume of papers.
+Hence, this config file can be ignored, unless adding custom or proprietary data.

-   Example `metadata.json`:
+   Example metadata.json:

    ```json
    {